Using The Procreate Eraser Function Tool in Home Decor Design

 Start To Erase the Larger Areas First

 I will start to erase the larger areas first.
-I do that because I want to get off as much of the background as I can.
+I do that because I want to get off as much of the background as possible.
 I usually set my erase at a larger setting to erase the larger background.

 Feel free to adjust the size of the eraser as you need to.
 One of the great things about Procreate is that it is straightforward to adjust the eraser’s size as needed.